mark-summerfield/clc/README.md

 # clc (count code lines)

-There are two tools here that count newlines in code files.
+There are three tools here that count newlines in code files.

-Both have command line options to specify which languages to consider or exclude, and which files and folders to include or exclude.
+All three have command line options to specify which languages to consider or exclude, and which files and folders to include or exclude.
 They sort case-insensitive alphabetically within language groups, but can sort by lines.
 They use the width needed, or the terminal width if narrower, or the width specified.

-`clc.py` is written in Python 3 and has no dependencies beyond the standard library.
+- `clc.py` is written in Python (~320 LOC).

-`clc` is written in Rust—and is _much_ faster—but has to be built and has a larger executable.
+- `go/clc` is written in Go (~600 LOC).
+- `rs/clc` is written in Rust (~800 LOC).

+For small projects (a few tens of thousands of lines of code) they're all quick enough not to notice any difference.

+For large code bases (millions of lines, tens of thousands of files), the speed differences are noticable.
+In these cases, the Python version runs about 10% faster the second and subsequent times compared to the first time.
+The Go version is more than twice as fast the second and subsequent times, and is about 5x faster than Python.
+The Rust version runs almost twice as fast the second and subsequent times and is more than 10x faster than Python.

+I found the Python and Go versions much easier to write than the Rust version.
+The Go version is by far the easiest to deploy: you can build a standalone executable on any supported platform to target any supported platform.
+For Rust you need to build on each platform or use a cross-compilation toolchain.
+For Python, in this case deployment is tricky even though there are no dependencies: you either need to ensure that the target machine has a suitable Python or use a tool to create an executable.

 ## Example Summary

 At one time in ``clc.py``'s folder, `clc.py -S` produced:

 ```
+Go           9 files         612 lines
-Python       1 file          284 lines
+Python       1 file          321 lines
-Rust         8 files         710 lines
+Rust         8 files         815 lines
 ```

 ## Example Full